Setuptools

 • cmake_process_manifest_hook: A callable that receives the list of files installed by CMake, relative to the setuptools build root, and returns the subset that should be kept.
 For editable installs the omitted files are removed from the source tree.

-These options from scikit-build (classic) are not currently supported: cmake_with_sdist and cmake_install_target. cmake_languages has no effect.
+These options from scikit-build (classic) are not currently supported: cmake_with_sdist. cmake_languages has no effect.
 And cmake_minimum_required_version is now specified via pyproject.toml config, so has no effect here.

-A compatibility shim, scikit_build_core.setuptools.wrapper.setup is provided; it will eventually behave as close to scikit-build (classic)’s skbuild.setup as possible.
+A compatibility shim, scikit_build_core.setuptools.wrapper.setup is provided; it aims to behave as close to scikit-build (classic)’s skbuild.setup as possible.

 Configuration